What Is Keratoconus?

-Estimates of the prevalence for keratoconus range from 1 in 500 to 1 in 2000 people.
-The exact cause of the disease is still be debated but there is strong correlation to genetic, environmental, and hormonal factors.
+Estimates of the prevalence for keratoconus range from 1 in 500 to 1 in 2,000 people.
+What causes keratoconus is still debated, but there is strong correlation to genetic, environmental, and hormonal factors.
 In rare circumstances, it can also occur after LASIK surgery (called post-LASIK ectasia).

 - 12 years of age or older